Start9Labs/documentation/site/source/user-manual/managing-services.rst

 Service Instructions
 --------------------

-* Every services comes with its own set of usage instructions.
+* Every service comes with its own set of usage instructions.
 To view the instructions for a particular service, navigate to the *Services > [Service Name] > Instructions*.

 .. figure:: /_static/images/services/instruct.png
   :width: 60%